Angela Simmons Rocks Very Tight Denim Pants In Fall-Inspired Look

 “Jeans lookin like they painted onnnnn.
 Bomb, as usual,” raved an Instagram user.

-“Ok Monday crush d*mnnnn,” expressed a fan.
+“Ok Monday crush damnnnn,” expressed a fan.

 As light-hearted as the post is today, Angela shared a serious update yesterday to commemorate the one-year anniversary of the death of her ex-fiancé, Sutton Tennyson.
 She shared a sweet tribute, where she wrote a letter to Tennyson and described how their son is doing.